rust-lang/book/second-edition/nostarch/chapter15.md

 `main`, it will be deallocated.
 The deallocation happens for both the box (stored on the stack) and the data it points to (stored on the heap).

-Putting a single value on the heap isn't very useful, so you won't use boxes by themselves in the way that Listing 15-1 does very often.
+Putting a single value on the heap isn’t very useful, so you won’t use boxes by themselves in the way that Listing 15-1 does very often.
 A time when boxes are useful is when you want to ensure that your type has a known size.
 For example, consider Listing 15-2, which contains an enum definition for a *cons